Earthlings

 Overview

 Humanity's brief stint of living on Confibula resulted in them leaving quite a few leftovers.
 Human farming operations included mostly shellfish and vegetables.
 Most of them are limited to areas where humans attempted to build colonies, but some have become widespread.
-Some of these "agricultural runaways" include Mytilus edulis, Portunus pelagicus, Portunus trituberculatus, Chionoecetes opilio, Brassica oleracea, Daucus carota subsp. sativus and Triticum aestivum.
-(I.e. mussels, crabs, cauliflower, broccoli, cabbage, kale, anything else made from B. oleracea, and carrots)
+Some of these "agricultural runaways" include Very Boring Crabs such as Mud, Blue or Snow Crabs, Mussels, Crickets, Mealworms & the beetles they turn into, spirulina, yeast, giant kelp, cabbages, kale, broccoli and any other vegetable derived from Brassica oleracea, grains such as rice or wheat, soybeans, and so on.

 Over time, rewilded variants will probably arise from the domesticated vegetables allowed to run loose through Confibula.